-The division of labor is based on the proficiencies of each of our group members.
-For the hardware and physical aspects of the device, including the components that are attached/implemented and the involved CAD, both Jessey and Daniel are more skilled, experienced, and agreed to take up that part of the project.
+The division of labor is based on the proficiencies of each of our group members.For the hardware and physical aspects of the device, including the components that are attached/implemented and the involved CAD, both Jessey and Daniel are more skilled, experienced, and agreed to take up that part of the project.
 This includes purchasing hardware/software goods, modelling on CAD, building the box, completing the I/O and power wiring, and the final assembly.

-For the software and embedded aspects of the device, including the internal implementations of the embedded systems and LCD screen, both Brennon and Khoa are more skilled, experienced, and agreed to take up that part of the project.
+For the software and embedded aspects of the device, including the internal implementations of the embedded systems and LCD screen, Brennon is more experienced and agreed to take up that part of the project.
 This includes researching the platform, coding the main Rasperry Pi features, coding extra features, debugging the Raspberry Pi, and testing/compiling the environment.